Sicos1977/ChromiumHtmlToPdf/README.md

 ### Converting from Internet Information Services (IIS)

-- Download Chrome portable and extract it
+- Download Google Chrome or Microsoft Edge portable and extract it
 - Let your website run under the ApplicationPool identity
 - Copy the files to the same location as where your project exists on the webserver
 - Reference the ChromeHtmlToPdfLib.dll from your webproject